QuincyForbes/GoIPFRest/README.md

 - `GET /metadata/{cid}`: Returns the metadata item with the specified CID.
 - `POST /metadata`: Adds a new metadata item to the DynamoDB table.

-## Running Tests

-To run the unit tests for this project, run: go test ./...

-vbnet
-Copy code

 ## Contributing

 If you'd like to contribute to this project, please fork the repository and submit a pull request.